ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

 Containers are a standard way to package apps and all their dependencies so that you can seamlessly move the apps between environments.
 Unlike virtual machines, containers do not bundle the operating system.
 Only the app code, run time, system tools, libraries, and settings are packaged inside containers.
 Containers are more lightweight, portable, and efficient than virtual machines.

-For developers looking to kickstart their projects, the {{site.data.keyword.dev_cli_notm}} CLI enables rapid application development and deployment by generating template applications that you can run immediately or customize as the starter for your own solutions.
-In addition to generating starter application code, Docker container image, the code generators used by the dev CLI and web console generate files to aid deployment into [Kubernetes](https://kubernetes.io/) environments.
-The templates generate [Helm](https://github.com/kubernetes/helm) charts that describe the application’s initial Kubernetes deployment configuration, and are easily extended to create multi-image or complex deployments as needed.

 ## Objectives
 {: #scalable-webapp-kubernetes-objectives}